upashanadutta-maker/merchmix-tech-assignment/README.md

 - Reliable stock-on-hand history is unavailable, so the model forecasts observed sales rather than unconstrained demand.
 - The winner-ranking weights are business heuristics, not validated success probabilities.
 - Historical performance of the source styles does not prove that the generated concepts will perform similarly.
-- Future demand and manufacturing feasibility for the new concepts were not evaluated. requirements-forecasting.txt pip install -r requirements.txt
+- Future demand and manufacturing feasibility for the new concepts were not evaluated.